gpbl/react-day-picker/docs/Modifiers.md

 }
 ```

-You pass modifiers to the day picker using the `modifiers` prop:
+You pass modifiers to the Day Picker using the `modifiers` prop:

 ```jsx
 <DayPicker modifiers={{ isSunday, isFirstDayOfMonth }} />